-Statute No. 8 of 1991.
-(3) This Act shall not apply to a co-operative society registered under the Co-operative Societies Statute, 1991 except a co-operative society established for the purpose of accepting deposits from the public.

-(4) This Act does not apply to a micro deposit-taking institution.
+- (2) This Act shall not apply to a co-operative society registered under the Co-operative Societies Act, except a co-operative society established for the purpose of accepting deposits from the public. - (3) This Act does not apply to a micro finance deposittaking institution.